umd-lhcb/ut-hw-doc/docs/burnin/burnin_doc.md

 The connections to the pins of the pi in the diagram are the same as the connections to the pins of the pi in use for the burn-in.

+---
+**Note**

+It has been observed that the w1 devices (/sys/bus/w1/devices/) lost connections with the RPi after ~3 months' inactivity.
+If you see the error from CtrlClient.py `No such file or directory:
+'/sys/bus/w1/devices/28-0000098d8197/w1_slave'` or no temperature reading in logs/DataServer.log, try replugging the 3 GPIO connectors and the thermal sensor breakout board connectors.

+---

 # Software
 The software for the burn-in is all run through the raspberry pi